SMI Philly 2019

 Small group Bible study, daily debriefing, twice-weekly teaching on biblical foundations, and daily prayer and worship are integrated throughout the program.
 Through this, students are able to develop their relationship with God and begin to process and respond to the issues they encounter.

 Students can each shadow health care providers at Esperanza and observe an effective model of Christian primary care.
 Third and fourth year medical students may participate in SMI as an academic rotation, pending school approval and availability.

 Christian clinicians from all fields volunteer to work alongside the students during the outreaches, as well as share meals and even some downtime activities.
 They will also teach students on topics relevant to medical practitioners during orientation, breakout teaching sessions (“Institute Days”), and the final “Return Training.”

 Participants live together, learn collectively and work in partnership with area churches, attending neighborhood churches each Sunday.
 The churches also provide local bilingual interpreters who work daily with the teams.
 Throughout SMI, students come to know people in the community by meeting them in the churches, in their homes, in the clinic, and on the streets.

-Students are asked to raise $1,200 to help cover program expenses.
-The student application deadline is March 15, 2017.
-If you’re a healthcare student (graduate level or undergrad/upperclassman health professions major), please email the SMI director at email@example.com.
-Also visit mcophilly.org/smi-philadelphia for information and applications.
+Students are asked to either contribute or support-raise $1,400 to help cover program expenses, although much help and information is provided in the support raising process.
+The student application deadline is March 16, 2019.
+If you’re a healthcare student (graduate level or undergrad/upperclassman health professions major), please email the SMI director at firstname.lastname@example.org.
+Also visit the primary website mcophilly.org/smi-philadelphia/ for information and applications.